Skip to main content

 Benefits of electric vehicles

+By choosing an electric vehicle, you are helping our Island combat climate change.
 There are plenty of reasons to use electric vehicles.
 Here are the top ten highlights:

 • the energy efficiency of the electric vehicle is almost double that of the internal combustion